 - New managers may easily feel overwhelmed with the amount of information or responsibilities coming their way.
 Be sure to equip these employees with all of the available resources and ongoing support needed to ensure their first 30, 60 and 90 days on the new job will set them up for success.

-Let’s take a look at some best practices you can implement to ensure successful manager training and development.
+Let’s take a look at some examples and best practices you can implement to ensure successful manager training and development.

 Continuous education for the long-term